mathefuchs/al-for-sat-solver-benchmarking/README.md

 We used `virtualenv` (version 20.17.1; other versions might also work) to create an environment for our experiments.
 First, you need to install the correct Python version yourself.
-Let's assume the Python executable is located at <path/to/python>.
 Next, you install `virtualenv` with

 | Linux + MacOS (bash-like)                   | Windows (powershell)                        |